Doug Coby: Racing career

 Coby won another NWMT championship in 2019, using a large accumulated points lead to withstand a flat tire suffered in the season finale.
 After the championship, Coby's car owner, Mike Smeriglio, decided to sell his team, leaving Coby without a ride.
 In the following offseason, Coby bought one of Smerigilio's three cars and started his own team, Doug Coby Racing with his crew chief, Phil Moran.

 In 2021, it was announced Coby would compete in the inaugural Superstar Racing Experience race at Stafford Motor Speedway.
 (As a result, he skipped the Whelen Modified Tour race at Oswego Speedway, which was on the same day.)
 Driving a No. 10 car (the same number he uses in the Modified Tour), he won the second heat and the main event in front of the hometown crowd.
 This led to him getting a ride with GMS Racing in the NASCAR Camping World Truck Series at the Bristol night race in September.
-It will be his debut in NASCAR's top 3 series.
+It would be his debut in NASCAR's top-three series.
 The deal came together through GMS Team President Mike Beam, who served as Coby's crew chief in the SRX race at Stafford.

+Coby joined Tommy Baldwin Racing in 2022, winning in his first start with the team at Riverhead Raceway.
+He ran a partial schedule in the team's No. 7 for the remainder of the season, helping TBR win the owners' championship along with fellow drivers Jimmy Blewett and Mike Christopher Jr.

+In 2023, TBR signed Coby to run the full schedule, but the team's season was interrupted when team owner Tommy Baldwin Jr. was diagnosed with cancer.
+Baldwin suspended the team's operations while undergoing treatment, though the team later returned in September for the race at Monadnock Speedway.
+Baldwin entered the 2024 season cancer-free, and Coby returned to the team for a part-time schedule.

+While Baldwin's son, Luke Baldwin, began the 2025 season driving TBR's No. 7 entry, Coby returned to the seat at New Hampshire as a fill-in driver while Luke was in Virginia for a SMART Modified Tour race.
+Coby's engine failed six laps into the race, leaving him with a last-place finish in the 27-car field.